Randstad NV

 Randstad NV, commonly known as Randstad and stylized as randstad, is a Dutch multinational human resource consulting firm headquartered in Diemen, Netherlands.
-Along with Adecco, the company is one of the two largest staffing firms worldwide.
+Founded in 1960 by Frits Goldschmeding, it is the world's largest staffing and recruitment company by revenue.
+Headquartered in the Netherlands, Randstad operates in 39 markets and has approximately 38,000 employees.
+In 2025, this firm supported nearly 150,000 clients and over 1.7 million talent.

 History

 The company was founded as Uitzendbureau Amstelveen in the Netherlands in 1960 by Gerrit Daleboudt and Frits Goldschmeding (1933-2024) based on an idea for a college thesis.
+The name was changed to Randstad four years later.
 Goldschmeding eventually became the richest person in the Netherlands.
-The name was changed to Randstad NV four years later.

-In 2008, the company acquired Vedior for €3.3 billion.
-That year, the company sold its unit in Portugal to Kelly Services.
+Randstad Holding NV was created in 1978 — all divisions were then assembled under that umbrella.
+In 2008, the company sold its unit in Portugal to Kelly Services.

 In March 2011, Frits Goldschmeding resigned as vice chairman of the Supervisory Board.
 His last term ran from 2007 to 2011.

+Four main specializations

+Randstad support talent and clients through several primary brands and specialized business lines, categorized into Operational, Professional, Digital, and Enterprise solutions.